bennettpe/fullstack-frameworks-django-website/WORKING.md

 This is the milestone project that I have created for the **“Fullstack Frameworks with Django”** module, which is part of  “Full Stack Web Development Course” offered by Code Institute.

-## Step1 Creating Project Enviroment
+## Step1 Creating Django Project Enviroment
 1. Create the project Clould9 Workspace **fullstack-frameworks-django-project**  <span style="color:green">Done</span> <br>

 2. Install Django 1.11.20 <span style="color:green">Done</span> <br>